 "Out of the cave is a path in the middle of a bamboo forest, leading to Tong Lanh commune," he shared.

-The U50 man also noted that visitors to Ban Tham cave need to have driving experience and always ensure concentration and care when moving inside the cave.
+The man in his 50s also noted that visitors to Ban Tham cave need to have driving experience and always ensure concentration and care when moving inside the cave.

-After passing through the cave, visitors can visit Tong Lanh commune - home to more than 60 households in Chun village, Tham village and some households in Cuong Muong village to explore nature and people's lives, and enjoy local dishes.
+After passing through the cave, visitors can visit Tong Lanh commune - where there are more than 60 households in Chun village, Tham village and some households in Cuong Muong village to explore nature and people's lives, and enjoy local dishes.

-Local tourism services are not yet developed, so they still retain their wild beauty, suitable as a "healing" destination for tourists.
+Local tourism services are not yet developed, so the wildness is still preserved, suitable as a "healing" destination for tourists.

 If you have the opportunity to visit Thuan Chau district, in addition to Ban Tham cave, visitors can combine to explore some other interesting tourist destinations such as: Pha Din Pass, Thuan Chau Ky Dai historical site, Lai Bay lake, Muong Bam tower architectural art site...